dannybellion/Spec-Prompt-Meta/README.md

 ## Usage

-1. Place audio files in the `audio/` directory (supported formats: mp3, mp4, m4a, wav, webm)
+1. Place audio files in the `inputs/audio/` directory (supported formats: mp3, mp4, m4a, wav, webm)
+2. Place any text files (.md, .txt) in the `inputs/text/` directory for additional context
-2. Add context files in the `context/` directory:
+3. Add context files in the `context/` directory:
    - `spec-prompt-template.md`: Template for specification generation
    - `spec-prompt-examples.md`: Example specifications
 3. Run the main script: